MrPoketes/Find-Your-Music/README.md

 <h1>Find Your Music</h1>

 <h2>About</h2>
 <p>Find Your Music is a website that gives the users the ability to find out their most listened tracks, new releases, search for music, create and even modify playlists.
 The modify playlist section also has a nice feature where you can merge playlists (it will put the selected playlist songs into the current playlist that is being modified).
-If the user has Spotify premium, he can also listen to music through the website</p>
+If the user has Spotify premium, he can also listen to music through the website.
+All the features are done with the help of Spotify Web Api</p>

 <a href="https://find-your-music.herokuapp.com"><h2>Demo</h2></a>